-Collection Infrastructure: Call2Recycle offers over 150 safe and convenient battery recycling locations for single-use and rechargeable batteries at retail locations and solid waste facilities throughout Vermont.
+Collection Infrastructure: Call2Recycle offers over 150 safe and convenient battery recycling locations for single-use and rechargeable batteries throughout Vermont, mainly at retail locations and solid waste facilities.
 Call2Recycle supplies collection locations with bags for individual batteries and shipping boxes with fire retardant liners.
-In 2023, in response to increasing occurrences of fires at solid waste facilities across the U.S. caused by damaged and defective lithium-ion batteries, the Vermont DEC purchased and distributed over 160 battery safety kits to both public and private solid waste facilities.
-The kits include fire shield blankets, gloves, and packaging to handle and mail back damaged or defective batteries for recycling.
+In 2023, in response to increasing occurrences of fires at solid waste facilities across the U.S. caused by damaged and defective lithium-ion batteries, DEC purchased and distributed over 160 battery safety kits to both public and private solid waste facilities.
+The kits included fire shield blankets, gloves, and packaging to handle and mail back damaged or defective batteries for recycling.
 DEC partnered with Call2Recycle to provide safety trainings on the battery collection safety kits.

 Diversion Status: Vermonters buy over 10 million batteries a year and, in 2022, Vermonters recycled over 217,000 lbs. of primary and rechargeable batteries.
 Collection of both primary and rechargeable batteries has increased dramatically since the EPR program began, with a 4,374% increase in primary battery collection from 2015 to 2022.
 The collection increase has been less dramatic with rechargeable batteries, which represent less than half of the total collection each year and have had an 85% increase since 2015.
+The 2023 Waste Composition Study found 0.1% (251 tons) of primary batteries and less than 0.1% (1 ton) of rechargeable batteries in the Vermont municipal solid waste stream, by weight, which is similar to the 0.1% (246 tons) of primary batteries and less than 0.1% (6 tons) of rechargeable batteries found in 2018.